 Japan Heritage status recognizes “narratives of the culture and tradition of Japan through regional historic appeal or unique characteristics,” according to the Agency for Cultural Affairs.
 Its declared objective is a regional revitalization by way of “maintaining, utilizing, and strategically promoting cultural properties that together form these narratives.”

-In 2020, when Katsuragi Shugen was designated as a Japan Heritage site, nine cultural properties were included in the heritage designation: Tomogashima Jobon-kutsu Cave, Mount Kongo, Taima-dera Temple, Temporin-ji, Katsuragi-hitokotonushi-jinja Shrine, Takao-ji, Nakatsugawa-gyoja-do Temple, as well as the Kishu-kataura Saito-daigomaku Ceremony and the Katsuragi-odori Dance.
+In 2020, when Katsuragi Shugen was designated as a Japan Heritage site, 91 cultural properties were included in the heritage designation.
+They include the Tomogashima Jobon-kutsu Cave, Mount Kongo, Taima-dera Temple, Temporin-ji, Katsuragi-hitokotonushi-jinja Shrine, Takao-ji, Nakatsugawa-gyoja-do Temple, as well as the Kishu-Kada Saito-Oo-gomaku Ceremony and the Katsuragi-odori Dance.
 This heritage designation is considered a major milestone in the revival process of Katsuragi Shugen.

 In spring of 2021, a symposium was held in the three prefectures that are related to the Katsuragi Shugen.
 The symposium took place on three weekends in February and March and was well attended by the public.
 Various high-profile stakeholders were invited to serve as panelists and give presentations about their respective involvements.
 This included representatives from Shugendo temples and from regional institutes and universities.